 If you’re not sure how to clear the cache and data from the Nova Launcher, follow the instructions below:

-- Tap and hold on the Home screen to open the Nova menu.
+- Tap and hold on to the Home screen to open the Nova menu.

 - Choose Settings.